algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 We'll be storing data in a database that can be access by Vierzon Site in order to change what will be displayed or to see old content.

+### 5.6.
+Accessibility/Hardware:

+The application will work on android smart TV that can get access to the google play.
+In our case, we will be using a smart TV LED TCL.
 ## 6. Personas

 ### 6.1.
 Visitor Christophe: